GBLille/MassiveFold/README.md

 it divides it in multiple batches.

-For the following examples, we assume that **--model_preset=multimer** as it is the most beneficial case to run MassiveFold in parallel.
+For the following examples, we assume that **--model_preset=multimer** as it is the majority of cases to run MassiveFold in parallel.

 However, **--model_preset=monomer_ptm** works too and needs to be adapted accordingly, at least the models to use.